joeparis/CS160-Fall-16/Assignments/Assignment01.md

 9. If the computer cannot use hexidecimal directly why do we use it?
 10. Answer Chapter Review Problems 1 and 2 starting on page 73 of your textbook.

--## 1.2 Main Memory

-1. Answer Questions & Exercises 1–3 starting on page 29 of your textbook.
-2. Answer Chapter Review Problems 5, 6, 7, and 9 starting on page 74 of your textbook.

-## 1.3 Mass Storage

-1. Answer Questions & Exercises 1, 3, 5, and 6 starting on page 33 of your textbook.
-2. Answer Chapter Review Problem 11 on page 74 of your textbook.

-## 1.4 Representing Information as Bit Patterns

-1. Answer Questions & Exercises 1, 9, and 10  starting on page 39 of your textbook.
-2. Answer Chapter Review Problems 14, 15, 18, and 20 starting on page 74 of your textbook.-